Updated September 26, 2008 URL is www.tentativetimes.net/dean/faq.html

 Why in the world would an adult join a fan club?

 We have an active email network so we can get word to all the members when anything happens, either good, bad or neutral.
-We don't miss out on any Dean TV shows.
+We don’t miss out on any Dean TV shows.
 We know if anyone is sick, married, babied, relocated, appearing in a movie or traveling to Marfa or Cholame.
-Pam Crawford, our President, is going to write a similar exposition about the benefits of being a member of James Dean Remembered (International.)
+Here is the response I sent to a movie reviewer who asked me “what’s so great about James Dean”.
+I tried to make the type face smaller but I couldn’t make it work.

 Rules of Rock Lasso

-Now we take this very, very seriously, so don't make a sound.
-Don't move in their line of vision.
-Don't slurp your lemon shakeup.
+Now we take this very, very seriously, so don’t make a sound.
+Don’t move in their line of vision.
+Don’t slurp your lemon shakeup.
 After all, A&E was here filming this for a biography on James Dean.
 CBS-TV has filmed it.
+German filmmakers have filmed it.
 We may not be in the Olympics yet, but we could be some day.

-Bob Hinkle taught the rock lasso to James Dean when he was a dialog coach during the filming of Giant in Marfa, Texas.
+Bob Hinkle taught the rock lasso to James Dean when Bob was Jimmy’s dialog coach during the filming of Giant in Marfa, Texas.

 Where did this huge deaners.net come from?